 The surveys of the graduate cohorts from 1989 and 1993 comprised two waves.
 Since 1997, a third survey wave has been carried out.
 The first survey wave takes place respectively a year after graduation.
 The second survey wave follows approximately five years after graduation.
-Ten years after graduation, a third survey wave is introduced, comprising a main survey plus separate in-depth surveys on specific themes.
+Ten years after graduation, a third survey wave is introduced.
+In some cases, the second or third waves consist of a main survey and separate in-depth surveys on specific themes.

 The various surveys are carried out as a written postal paper-and-pencil interview (PAPI), but also increasingly in the form of an online survey (Computer Assisted Web Interview; CAWI) (cf. Table 1).